subzerocloud/postgrest-starter-kit/README.md

 Download and install [subZero devtools](https://github.com/subzerocloud/devtools) for your OS.<br />
 Execute `sz` (of the name you used to symlink the binary) in the root of your project.<br />
 After this step you can view the logs of all the stack components (SQL queries will also be logged).
-If you endit and sql/conf/lua file in your project, the changes will immediately be applied.
+If you edit and sql/conf/lua file in your project, the changes will immediately be applied.

 ![DevTools](https://github.com/subzerocloud/devtools/blob/master/screenshot.png?raw=true "DevTools")